-You’ve probably heard the term “cosigner,” but do you know what it means, how it can help you, or what qualities make a good one?
-If you find your federal funds aren’t enough to cover the cost of college, you can consider applying for a private student loan.
-Applying with a cosigner can help you qualify for a private student loan as it can be difficult for student borrowers to meet the criteria and income requirements by themselves.
-The information below will help you learn if a cosigner is right for you and what the potential benefits are of having one.
+You’ve probably heard the term cosigner.
+But, do you know what it means, how it can help you, or what qualities make a good one?
+If you find your federal funds aren’t enough to cover the cost of college, consider applying for private student loans.
+Applying with a cosigner can help you qualify for a private student loan.
+It can be difficult for student borrowers to meet the criteria and income requirements by themselves.
+Learn if a cosigner is right for you.

 What is a cosigner?

 A cosigner is a person who signs for a loan with a borrower.
-If the borrower misses payments or defaults on the loan, the cosigner is required to take responsibility for making the payments and repaying the remaining balance.
-Since both the borrower and the cosigner are equally obligated on the loan, missed payments and defaults will affect both the borrower and the cosigner’s credit.
+If the borrower misses payments or defaults on the loan, the cosigner takes responsibility for payments and the remaining balance.
+Since both the borrower and cosigner have equal obligations, missed payments and default affect both their credit.

 How does having a cosigner help me?

-Including a cosigner on a loan decreases the risk for the lender because the lender has another person who is obligated to repay the loan if the borrower defaults.
-Cosigners allow the lender to take on less risk, which not only increases the borrower’s chances of getting approved for the loan, but may also lead to better loan terms, such as a lower interest rate or shorter repayment length, both of which would save considerable money over the life of the loan.
+Including a cosigner on a loan decreases the risk for the lender.
+That’s because the lender has another person obligated to repay the loan if the borrower defaults.
+Cosigners allow the lender to take on less risk.
+Less risk increases the borrower’s chances of getting approved for the loan.
+It may also lead to better loan terms.
+These include lower interest rate or shorter repayment length.
+Both could save considerable money over the life of the loan.

-In some cases, you may be able to qualify for a loan without a cosigner, but the loan terms are generally not as favorable.
-However, wanting a cosigner to improve your loan terms and needing a cosigner to get approved for the loan are two different circumstances.
+Even if you qualify for a loan without a cosigner, the loan terms are generally not as favorable.
+However, wanting a cosigner to improve your loan terms and needing one for approval are two different circumstances.
 You may need a cosigner if you have no income or too little income, have no established credit or poor credit, your debt-to-income ratio is too high, or if you are either unemployed or recently changed jobs and don’t have an employment history.
 If any of these scenarios apply to you, you should consider applying with a cosigner to qualify for the loan.
-Applying with a cosigner will also allow you time to fix any of the above issues, giving you the ability to take out future loans on your own.
+Applying with a cosigner gives you time to fix any of the above issues.
+It can also mean you can take out future loans on your own.

 Who should I ask to cosign?